pragmint/open-practices/capabilities/visual-management.md

 ### [Monitoring and Observability](/capabilities/monitoring-and-observability.md) - Upstream

-Monitored metrics like user engagement, feature adoption, or system latency can be transformed into visual displays that give the team actionable feedback at a glance.
+Metrics like user engagement, feature adoption, or system latency can be transformed into visual displays that give the team actionable feedback at a glance.
 Monitoring provides the raw signals.
 Visual Management then turns those signals into actionable cues that help the team spot issues, track improvements, and guide daily decisions.

 ### [Monitoring Systems to Inform Business Decisions](/capabilities/monitoring-systems-to-inform-business-decisions.md) - Downstream